4019charan/Pytorch-01/README.md

 Multilayer Perceptron (MLP) without batch normalization (BN) | Credit : author - Design : Lou HD

 Multilayer Perceptron (MLP) with batch normalization (BN) | Credit : author - Design : Lou HD All the current deep learning frameworks have already implemented methods which apply batch normalization.
 It is usually used as a module which could be inserted as a standard layer in a DNN.

-Remark : For those who prefer read code than text, I wrote a simple implementation of Batch Normalization in this repo.
+Remark : For those who prefer read code than text, I wrote this simple implementation of Batch Normalization in this repo.